syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 * [Sales FAQ](http://www.syncfusion.com/sales/faq) - Clicking this link directs you to the FAQ page that lists common sales-related queries and other sales contact information.
 * [Contact Support](http://www.syncfusion.com/Account/Logon?ReturnUrl=%2fsupport%2fdirecttrac) - Clicking this link directs you to the Direct-Trac Login page to contact the Support Team.
+* Check for updates - Shows the latest version of Syncfusion Essential Studio if available.
+* License Agreement - Shows the License Agreement for the current version of Essential Studio.